Update June 4th 2020

 Staying in touch with Basis:

 At the moment please use your regular (mobile) phone contact and/or the office (0113 – 243 0036).
-You can also get in touch via Facebook and/or Twitter (@BasisSexwork) and we will also have netreach (live chat service via our website – open most afternoons – look for the chat button at the bottom of the screen) up and running (please check our social media feeds for details).
-We are offering mobile phones for those who need it so they can stay in touch please ask us if this is needed.
+You can also get in touch via Facebook (@BasisYorkshire1) and/or Twitter (@BasisYorkshire / @BasisSexwork).
+We will also have netreach (live chat service via our website) open most weekday afternoons from 1-4pm – look for the chat button at the bottom of the screen and please check our social media feeds for updates.
+We are also offering mobile phones (including smart phones) for those who need it so they can stay in touch – please ask us if this is needed.

 For the young people we support we will be reaching out on the phone unless in emergencies.